RazmikMovsisyan/light_trails/README.md

 #### **Accessibility Focused**
-All photos have alt attribute for screen readers.
+All images have alt attribute for screen readers.
 Also footer includes aria labelled social media links that open in a new window, as well as email and telephone links for direct communication, along with a contact form to ensure reliable communication with the website owner.

 ## Color Scheme